w3f/polkadot-wiki/docs/learn/learn-identity.md

 ## Registrars

 Registrars can set a fee for their services and limit their attestation to certain fields.
-For example, a registrar could charge {{ polkadot: 1 DOT :polkadot }}{{ kusama: 0.1 KSM :kusama }} to verify one's legal name, email, and GPG key.
+For example, a registrar could charge 1 DOT to verify one's legal name, email, and GPG key.
 When a user requests judgement, they will pay this fee to the registrar who provides the judgement on those claims.
 Users set a maximum fee they are willing to pay and only registrars below this amount would provide judgement.

-There are multiple registrars on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+There are multiple registrars on Polkadot and Kusama.
 Unless no additional information is available here, you must reach out to specific registrars individually if you want to be judged by those.

 :::info Decommissioned Registrar Service